 Ory processes are stateless and share-nothing.
 Any data that needs to persist must be stored in a stateful backing service, typically a RDBMS (SQL) database.

 The processes are disposable, meaning they can be started or stopped at a moment’s notice.
 This facilitates fast elastic scaling, rapid deployment of code or config changes, and robustness of production deploys.

-The ORY stack strives to minimize startup time, taking no more than a few milliseconds to be ready.
+The Ory stack strives to minimize startup time, taking no more than milliseconds to be ready.
 The processes shut down gracefully when they receive a SIGTERM signal from the process manager.
 For a web process, graceful shutdown is achieved by ceasing to listen on the service port (thereby refusing any new requests), allowing any current requests to finish, and then exiting.
-Implicit in this model is that HTTP requests are short (no more than a few seconds), or in the case of long polling, the client should seamlessly attempt to reconnect when the connection is lost.
+Implicit in this model is that HTTP requests are short (no more than a several seconds), or in the case of long polling, the client should seamlessly attempt to reconnect when the connection is lost.

-The ORY stack never concerns itself with routing or storage of its output stream.
-It does not attempt to write to or manage logfiles.
+The Ory stack never concerns itself with routing or storage of its output stream.
+It doesn't attempt to write to or manage logfiles.
 Instead, each running process writes its event stream, unbuffered, to stdout and stderr.
 During local development, the developer will view this stream in the foreground of their terminal to observe the app’s behavior.

 Maintenance tasks run as a one-off processes